ecoservants/ecoservants-digital-scrum-board/README.md

 # EcoServants Digital Scrum Board

-This project is actively developed by interns in the **EcoServants Data Analytics Internship Program**.
+This project is actively developed by interns in the **EcoServants Data Analytics and Tech Development Internship Programs**.

 The EcoServants Digital Scrum Board is a WordPress plugin that provides a Trello/Jira-style Scrum board integrated with EcoServants' existing WordPress user accounts and `es_program_groups` user meta.